Musubi-ai/Musubi/README.md

 prompt = "Check how many websites I have scraped already." main_agent.execute(prompt)
 ```
-Check [agent examples](examples/agents) to further know the details about how to use agents in Musubi.
+Check [agent examples](examples/agents) to further view the details about how to use agents in Musubi.

 ## CLI Tools

-# Context
+# Background
 *Musubi* (結び) is a japanese word of meaning “to tie something like a string”.
 In Shinto (神道) and traditional Japanese philosophy, musubi also refers to life, birth, relationships, and the natural cycles of the world.

 # Citation